A5troGaze/CITS3403_Group_Project/README.md

 ```
 python run.py
 ```
-OR for unit testing, run:
+OR for unit and selenium testing, run:
 ```
 python runtest.py
 ```